cforte7/Random-Event-Analysis/README.md

 ![Damage Occurances](Figures/Damage_Occurances.png)

-<b>Figure 1:</b> Occurance of damage values for all trials of the Monte Carlo experiment
+<b>Figure 1:</b> Occurrence of damage values for all trials of the Monte Carlo experiment

 Based on the results seen in <b>Figure 1</b>, a clear distinction can be made between the higher damage success trials and the lower damage failure trials.
 The data now must be converted from the specific damage values to ```1``` (Success) or ```0``` (Failure).